Airedale Terrier

 Origin & History

 The Airedale Terrier originated in the Aire Valley of Yorkshire, England in the mid-19th century.
-Bred as a versatile working dog, they were developed by crossing the Otterhound with various terriers to create a larger, more powerful hunting dog capable of working both on land and in water.
+Bred as a versatile working dog for working-class families, they were developed by crossing the Otterhound with various terriers (including the now-extinct Black and Tan Terrier) to create a larger, more powerful hunting dog capable of working both on land and in water.
+They were used to hunt otters, rats, and other vermin along the riverbanks, giving them their name—the "Airedale" from the valley they called home.

 | Traits: | 1 | 2 | 3 | 4 | 5 |